xtremeSolutions/MrJump/README.md

 # MrJump
- This is sample project where your player character jumps from one platform to another in order to gain scores and win th game.
+ This is sample project where your player character jumps from one platform to another in order to gain scores and win the game.